Trepan-Debuggers/zshdb/test/integration/README.md

 ## Anatomy of integration tests.

-At a high level, an integraion test does these things:
+At a high level, an integration test does these things:

 * Unless the test is to be skipped, the test is run under _zshdb_ with some _zshdb_ flags
 * the output, possibly filtered, is compared with expected results